 Despite that orthodox science continues to reject all evidence of the existence of psi-phenomena, history of psychology is deeply intertwined with parapsychological investigation.
 Pioneering psychologist William James was an early member of the Society for Psychical Research, which was founded in 1882.
 Until this day, the principal areas of study of the institute concern exchanges between minds, or between minds and the environment.
-This is a large area, incorporating topics such as extrasensory perception (telepathy, clairvoyance, precognition and retrocognition), psychokinesis (paranormal effects on physical objects, including poltergeist phenomena), near-death and out-of-the-body experiences, apparitions, hauntings, hypnotic regression and paranormal healing.
+This is a large area, incorporating topics such as extrasensory perception (telepathy, clairvoyance, precognition and retrocognition), psychokinesis (paranormal effects on physical objects, including poltergeist phenomena), near-death and out-of-the-body experiences like astral projection, apparitions, hauntings, hypnotic regression and paranormal healing.

 Psychedelic renaissance is taking place along with rising interest for psychic capacities, and the study of the two may be mutually supportive.
 Pioneering parapsychologist Stanley Krippner, who has dedicated his lifetime of work for studying and writing about altered states of consciousness, dream telepathy, hypnosis, shamanism, dissociation, and other parapsychological subjects, has during the recent years placed a large emphasis on the role of which psychedelics may play in the induction of psi-phenomena.